 h.
 Cleveland.
 From Beloit Rd west.
 Probably the best on-road route to Waukesha.

 j.
 Greenfield.
-Heavy traffic but slow.
-At county line, loses its shoulders, so not a route into Waukesha County.
+Heavy, but slow, traffic.
+At the Waukesha county line, its shoulders disappear, so this is not a recommended route into Waukesha County.

 k.
 Bruce Street.
 A series of streets just north of National Ave. from 1st Street to Miller Park.
-It can also be used to connect to Beloit Rd.
+At 37th St there is a connection with the Hank Aaron trail.

 4. Mitchell International Airport.